immeasurable-vikrant/grokking-generative-ai-and-agents/1. Generative AI/0. Basics/1. Machine Learning/2. ML basics/README.md

     Let’s look at three main types:

     1. Supervised Learning
-        The machine learns with guidance (like a teacher).
+        - The machine learns with guidance (like a teacher).

-        You give the machine questions and answers.
+        - You give the machine questions and answers.
 It learns the pattern from those to answer new questions.

-        Given a dataset of input-output pairs (X, Y), the model learns to map input 𝑋 → 𝑌 X→Y using functions (like linear regression, decision trees, etc.).
+        - Given a dataset of input-output pairs (X, Y), the model learns to map input 𝑋 → 𝑌 using functions (like linear regression, decision trees, etc.).

     🧠 Examples: